 Where do the book links take you?

-For convenience, you can click book titles for their link at Amazon — or find them at your favorite indie bookseller through indiebound.org:
+For convenience, you can click book titles for their link on Amazon — or find them at your favorite indie bookseller through indiebound.org:

 * * * * *

-If you like this blog, be sure to subscribe using WordPress’s +follow option, or via email or RSS feed.
+If you like this blog, be sure to subscribe using WordPress’s +follow option, or via email.
+I can be found on Twitter @elissafield , on Goodreads, or on Facebook.
 I love to connect with like-minded readers and writers!

 More on Books and Reading:

 - My Reading List Winter 2014

 - March Reading Challenge: The Books You Always Meant to Read

 Are you working on a writing goal?